ashutosh-mishra4/kombai-blog/content/posts/2023-04-11---React-vs-Vue/index.md

 description: ""
 ---

+**\*TLDR:** The options to choose a different JavaScript framework has never been as wide as today.
+In this React vs Vue article, we are going to dig deep into these two popular JavaScript frameworks and find out which one should you use in your next project.\*

 Comparisons among JavaScript frameworks is not new.
 As more options appear, the fight to capture the highest market share is always there.

-Today we are going to compare two of the most popular JavaSript frameworks React and Vue based on various factors including Popularity, Tooling, Job Market, etc.
+Today we are going to compare two of the most popular JavaScript frameworks React and Vue based on various factors including Popularity, Tooling, Job Market, etc.

 ## React vs Vue: Quick overview